rahul-kumar92568/mark59/README.md

 - Try to execute this script in Eclipse ('Run As - Java Application').
 Even if the setup is all good, it is possible you will get a failure due to a mismatch of the Selenium Chromedriver and the version of Chrome on your machine.
 If so, you can replace 'chromedriver.exe' in the project root with a compatible version (see http://chromedriver.chromium.org/downloads)

+-(optional) Using the same steps as above, execute the 'iterator' sample script example at:

+    com.mark59.datahunter.pvtest.functionalTest.DataHunterSeleniumApiTest

 To run in Jmeter:

 - Build the project using Maven goals 'clean package'.
 This will create a target jar of dataHunterPVTest.jar